John Basilone: U.S. Army

-Basilone enlisted in the United States Army in July 1934 and completed his three-year enlistment with service in the Philippines, where he was a champion boxer.
-In the Army, Basilone was initially assigned to the 16th Infantry at Fort Jay, New York, before being discharged for a day, reenlisting, and being assigned to the 31st Infantry.
+Basilone enlisted in the United States Army in July 1934 at the age of 17.
+His first posting was with the 16th Infantry Regiment at Fort Jay, New York, before being discharged for a day, reenlisting, and being assigned to the 31st Infantry Regiment.
+He completed the final two years of his enlistment serving in the Philippines, where he was a champion boxer, earning the ring nickname "Manila John."
+He was discharged from the Army in 1937 at the rank of private.

-After he was released from active duty, Basilone returned home and worked as a truck driver in Reisterstown, Maryland.
-After driving trucks for a few years, he wanted to go back to Manila and believed he could get there faster by serving in the Marine Corps rather than in the Army.
+After Basilone returned to the United States, he worked as a truck driver in Reisterstown, Maryland.
+After a few years, he had the desire to return to the Philippines, where he had enjoyed life as a soldier, and believed he could get there faster by serving in the Marine Corps rather than in the Army.